IHEC/ihec-metadata/specs/Ihec_metadata_specification.md

 __SAMPLE_ONTOLOGY_URI__ - (Ontology: CL) links to sample ontology information.

-__DISEASE_ONTOLOGY_URI__ - (Ontology: NCIM) links to sample disease ontology information.
-This property reflects the disease for this particular sample, not for the donor health condition.
-The NCImetathesaurus term C0277545 “Disease type AND/OR category unknown” should be used for unknown diseases.
-Phenotypes associated with the disease should be submitted as DISEASE_ONTOLOGY_URIs (if available) or in the free form DISEASE attribute.
-For samples without any known disease, use the NCImetathesaurus C0549184 term "None".
-If dealing with a rare disease consider identifiability issues.
+__DISEASE_ONTOLOGY_URI__ - (Ontology: NCIM) Links to sample disease ontology information.
+This attribute reflects the disease for this particular sample, not the donor health condition.
+The NCImetathesaurus term C0277545 "Disease type AND/OR category unknown" should be used for unknown diseases.
+For samples without any known disease, use the NCImetathesaurus term C0549184 "None".
+Phenotypes associated with the disease should be submitted as DISEASE_ONTOLOGY_URIs (if available) and/or in the free form DISEASE attribute.
+If dealing with a rare disease, please consider identifiability issues.

-__DISEASE:__ Free form field for more specific sample disease information.
-This property reflects the disease for this particular sample, not for the donor health condition.
-If dealing with a rare disease consider identifiability issues.
+__DISEASE:__ - Free form field for more specific sample disease information.
+This property reflects the disease for this particular sample, not the donor health condition.
+If dealing with a rare disease, please consider identifiability issues.

 __BIOMATERIAL_PROVIDER__ - The name of the company, laboratory or person that provided the biological material.

-__BIOMATERIAL_TYPE:__ Primary Cell
+__BIOMATERIAL_TYPE:__ - (Controlled Vocabulary) Primary Cell

-__ORIGIN_SAMPLE_ONTOLOGY_URI__ - (Ontology: UBERON) links to the tissue from which sample was extracted.
+__ORIGIN_SAMPLE_ONTOLOGY_URI__ - (Ontology: UBERON) Links to the origin tissue from which the sample was extracted.

-__ORIGIN_SAMPLE__ - Description of the origin tissue from which sample was extracted.
+__ORIGIN_SAMPLE__ - Description of the origin tissue from which the sample was extracted.

 __CELL_TYPE__ - The type of cell.